visit-dav/visit/src/doc/tutorials/MolecularDataFeatures.rst

 Basic Expression Support
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Numeric expressions, created in VisIt_'s Expressions window, are compatible with molecular data types.
+Numeric expressions, created in VisIt_'s Expressions window, are compatible with molecular datatypes.
 For example, if one created the variable "zcoord" as a Scalar, defined as "coords(mesh)[2]" (where "mesh" is the name of the mesh in your data file containing the atomic data), then it will create a new value, centered at the atoms, of the value of the Z coordinate of the atoms.

 .. _Mol_expr_degree: